Rat Removal & Control in Seattle, WA

 At each follow-up visit, traps will be checked, dead rats removed, and traps will be re-baited with lure specially formulated for rats.
 If you’re having concerns in between scheduled visits, please feel free to contact us.
 If traps catch rats in between regular visits, we’ll perform an extra service to pick them up at no charge.
 On the last follow-up we pick up the traps.

 After trapping is completed, a continual monthly service or every other month service is recommended for continual Seattle rodent control and an ongoing warranty.
-Without regular service visits, rats will continually attempt to re-enter the building.
+Without regular rat control service visits, rats will continually attempt to re-enter the building.
 Rodent bait stations will be placed around the exterior of the building for continual rodent population control.
 The building will also be covered and under warranty for a variety of other pests in addition to rats, including serious wood destroying organisms found in our state.
 The pests covered depend on the type of regular service you select.
 For a free on-site evaluation of your home or business, please contact us.

 Frequently Asked Questions About Rats